For Student Sexual Assault/Sexual Misconduct Complaints

 Retaliation: Intentional action taken by an accused individual or allied third party, absent legitimate non-discriminatory purposes, that harms an individual as reprisal for filing or participating in a civil rights grievance proceeding (including all forms of student conduct hearing process, filing of police report/charges).

 Intimidation: Implied threats or acts that cause unreasonable fear of harm in another.

-Different people on campus have different reporting responsibilities, different abilities to resolve sexual assault complaints, and different abilities to maintain your confidentiality.
+Different people on campus have different reporting responsibilities, different abilities to resolve reports of sexual assault, and different abilities to maintain your confidentiality.
 If you want the details of the incident to be kept fully confidential, you should initially speak with one of the following:

 - An advocate from Voices against Violence (VAV – Hotline (877) 221-6176 ) Advocates are available 24 hours a day through the hotline number listed above and can support and guide victims with and through all their needs.

 - A counselor from our Counseling and Human Relations Center – 603-535-2461

 - A health service provider at our Health Services or any medical facility – 603-535-2350